kisese/typescript-clean-demo/README.md

 ## Getting Started

-To Access the API, you can use the following link: https://pariti.apps.kisese.com/api-docs/
+To Access the live API, you can use the following link: https://pariti.apps.kisese.com/api-docs/

 ### Prerequisites

 - Nodejs 16.x or later
 - npm or yarn
-- Local databse option sqlite
+- Local database option is SQLite

 ### Installation